 - Can you do it/pull it off?

-I would say that hinkriegen is more suitable for small things… like fixing something.
-It has a little bit of an aura of tinkering.
-It would sound out of place for, say, a successful heart surgery.
-Or maybe not out of place but it would definitely sound a little youfemis…. uhm youmphem.. er that doesn’t look right…umm… you know what, never mind.
+Generally, I would say that hinkriegen is more suitable for small things, like fixing something.
+It maybe has a little bit of an aura of tinkering.
+And it would sound a bit nonchalant for a complicated successful heart surgery.

 - Lass dich nicht unterkriegen!